Her own flesh and blood, her own fetus grown to manhood had fallen in love with her!THIS RAVAGED HEART

 The best thing about This Ravaged Heart is Lavinia.
 In her early 40’s, Lavinia is Ross’s aunt, who is engaged to her brother-in-law, Ross’s father.
 However, she hungers for her nephew, Ross… But it’s revealed she is actually his mother!
 Her twin sister was unable to conceive, so Lavinia switched places with her, slept with the husband, and gave birth to Ross in secret while the wife pretended to be pregnant.

 Lavinia plots to get rid of Lisa and does so in a completely unexpected way.
-Lisa is retro-incarnated back to England in the 1660’s into the body of a dying blonde.
-Lisa awakes to a confusing world that her post-Enlightenment, Industrial-Age mind has trouble accepting.
-Lisa is raped various times, makes some friends and loses them, is jailed for murder, and becomes a witch so that she can get back to her beloved, but absolutely boring Ross.
+Lisa is retro-incarnated back to England in the 1660s into the body of a dying blonde.
+She awakes to a confusing world that her post-Enlightenment, Industrial-Age mind has trouble accepting.
+Lisa is raped various times by wicked men, makes some friends and loses them, is jailed for murder, and becomes a witch so that she can get back to her beloved, but absolutely boring Ross.
 Sounds exciting, right?

 Plus, the last third of this book really draaaaagsss.
 Thank the Devil for Lavinia’s malicious, murderous and incestuous shenanigans.
 She knows how to get what she wants.